-Coraopolis, PA -- Four Pittsburgh Steelers: Jonathan Dwyer, James Harrison, Brett Keisel and Doug Legursky visited the 171st, Tuesday, Nov.
-6. The visit was a part of the "Salute to Service" campaign, which is sponsored by the NFL in conjunction with USAA.
-The NFL also paid tribute to the Armed Forces throughout the entire month of November.
+Four players from the Pittsburgh Steelers: Jonathan Dwyer, James Harrison, Brett Keisel and Doug Legursky visit the 171st Air Refueling Wing, November 6.
+The visit, part of the "Salute to Service" campaign, is sponsored by the NFL in conjunction with USAA.
+The NFL is also paying tribute to the Armed Forces throughout the month of November.
 During the visit, the players take time to autograph one of the unit's KC-135 aircraft, Steel City Pride.

-During the Nov.
-12 "Monday Night Football" game against the Kansas City Chiefs, the Steelers honored a veteran from every war, and recognized a local Harrier pilot who was shot down and killed this year, over Afghanistan.
-The Steelers also recognized their local military community by paying tribute to the service men and women of the 171st Air Refueling Wing.
-The team partnered with USAA for a stadium-wide card stunt that featured a special military appreciation message during the National Anthem.
-Fans held up the card at their seats just before the National Anthem.
+During the Pittsburgh Steelers' November 12 game, the Steelers will honor a veteran from every war, and recognize a local Harrier pilot who was shot down and killed last month over Afghanistan.
+The Steelers will also recognize their local military community by paying tribute to the service men and women of the 171st Air Refueling Wing.
+The team is partnering with USAA for a stadium-wide card stunt that features a special military appreciation message during the National Anthem.
+Fans will be instructed to hold up the card at their seats just before the National Anthem.

 (National Guard photo by Master Sgt.
 Ann Young/released)